Diversification and Stochastic Dominance: When All Eggs Are Better Put in One Basket: The one-basket theorem as a boundary case

 holds for all $x \in [0,t(\boldsymbol{\theta}))$. \end{proposition} In line with the initial claim, this result establishes a local version of the one-basket theorem.
 Indeed, recall that the theorem asserts the stochastic dominance relation

 which, by definition, is equivalent to the inequality~\eqref{ineq:prop} holding for all $x \geq 0$.
 In other words, when the theorem applies, the diversified portfolio is more likely than the concentrated one to exceed any given threshold.
-Proposition~\ref{proposition:zerot} shows that this behavior is always guaranteed locally: the inequality holds on a non-trivial interval $[0,t(\boldsymbol{\theta}))$, meaning that the diversified portfolio is more likely to exceed sufficiently small thresholds \lightemdash even when global stochastic dominance fails.
+Proposition~\ref{proposition:zerot} shows that this behavior is always guaranteed locally: the inequality holds on a non-trivial interval $[0,t(\boldsymbol{\theta}))$, meaning that the diversified portfolio is more likely to exceed sufficiently small thresholds --- even when global stochastic dominance fails. \begin{remark} Proposition~\ref{proposition:zerot} is stated only with a non-strict inequality, because it is meant as the exact local counterpart of Theorem~\ref{theorem:onebasket}.
+The threshold \(t(\boldsymbol{\theta})\) naturally arises from the proof of the one-basket theorem and guarantees the inequality on an initial interval, but it is not designed to capture where strict inequality begins.
+A sharper local result, ensuring strict inequality at least at one point of an initial interval under mild assumptions, would require different arguments and a different threshold.
+We leave this for future work. \end{remark}